chilijung/git-diff-tags/README.md

 import GitDiffTags from "../src/index";

 const diff = new GitDiffTags("./", "v0.2.0", "v0.2.0-a");
-// can also diff to current git state
+// can also diff to HEAD commit
 // const diff = new GitDiffTags("./", "v0.2.0", null);
-// diff last tag to current git state
+// diff last tag to HEAD commit
 // const diff = new GitDiffTags("./", null, null);